EarthByte/pyBacktrack/docs/pybacktrack_backstrip.rst

 The *age*, *compacted_depth*, *min_water_depth*, *max_water_depth* and *lithology* columns are the same as the *bottom_age*, *bottom_depth*,
 *min_water_depth*, *max_water_depth* and *lithology* columns in the input drill site (except there is also a row associated with the surface age).

-The *compacted_thickness* column is the total sediment thickness (1298.15 metres - see base sediment layer of :ref:`amended drill site <pygplates_backstrip_output_amended_drill_site>` above) minus *compacted_depth*.
+The *compacted_thickness* column is the bottom depth of the drill site (2311 metres - noting that there is no base sediment layer in the
+:ref:`amended drill site <pygplates_backstrip_output_amended_drill_site>` above) minus *compacted_depth*.
 The *decompacted_thickness* column is the thickness of all sediment at the associated age.
 In other words, at each consecutive age another stratigraphic layer is essentially removed, allowing the underlying layers to expand (due to their porosity).
 At present day